LilyStoney/hextech/README.md

 ## API Logging

-Logging is suppressed by default, with only the basic `INFO` logs being included (i.e. the endpoint being hit and the status response code.)
-As standard, the API Key query parameter will be redacted from the logs.
+Whenever the API Key is logged to the console, it will be replaced with `[REPLACED]`.

+Logging is suppressed by default.
 In order to increase the logging level to `DEBUG`, use the following environment variable:

 ```
 DEBUG_LOGGER=true